 A comment is the final part of a source line.
 The first semicolon on a line marks the beginning of a comment except where the semicolon appears inside a string literal.
 The end of the line is the end of the comment.
 A comment alone is a valid line.
 The assembler ignores all comments.
 You can use blank lines to make your code more readable.

-uppercase or all lowercase.
-You must not use mixed case.
-Labels and comments can be in
+in all uppercase or all lowercase, but not mixed.
+Labels and comments

-To make source files easier to read, you can split a long line of source into several lines
+To make source files easier to read, a long line of source

-must not be followed by any other characters, including spaces and tabs.
-The assembler
+not be followed by any other characters (including spaces and tabs).

 The limit on the length of lines, including any extensions using backslashes, is 4095 characters.